Ultra-Code/archsway/linux-setup/archinstall.md

-mkinitcpio.conf and rebuild kernel for hibernation and it variant to work modify relector configuration in /etc/xdg/reflector/reflector.conf to sort based on download rate with --sort rate
+mkinitcpio.conf and rebuild kernel for hibernation and it variant to work modify relector configuration in /etc/xdg/reflector/reflector.conf to sort based on download rate with --sort rate add %ultracode ALL=(ALL) ALL and Defaults:ultracode timestamp_timeout=30 to sudoers using visudo to allow ultracode access to all command and password cache for 30 min

 #INSTALLS
 install mesa as dri userspace driver and intel-media-driver as va-api for intel